Vera Drake: Production

 Mike Leigh is known to use unusual methods to achieve realism in his films.
 "Leigh's actors literally have to find their characters through improvisation and research the ways people in specific communities speak and behave.
 Leigh and his cast immerse themselves in the local life before creating the story".
 Critic Roger Ebert explains:

 His method is to gather a cast for weeks or months of improvisation in which they create and explore their characters.
 I don't think the technique has ever worked better than here; the family life in those cramped little rooms is so palpably real that as the others wait around the dining table while Vera speaks to policeman behind the kitchen door, I felt as if I were waiting there with them.
 It's not that we 'identify' so much as that the film quietly and firmly includes us.

 Leigh often uses improvisation to capture his actors' unscripted emotions.
 When filming Vera Drake, only Imelda Staunton knew ahead of time that the subject of the film was abortion.
 None of the cast members playing the family members, including Staunton, knew that Vera was to be arrested until the moment the actors playing the police knocked on the door of the house they were using for rehearsals.
 Their genuine reactions of shock and confusion provided the raw material for their dialogue and actions.

 In addition to these methods utilised by Mike Leigh, the director is also admired for his preference of English actors to Hollywood stars.
 This has led to criticism of Leigh as being a patroniser of the working class.
 However, using Dickens in his defence, he rebuts these accusations outright proclaiming that the last thing he seeks in his actors is a stereotype.
 This stereotype was fiercely criticised in the film, Vera Drake:

 These abiding quibbles aside, Vera Drake is a compelling and complex film.
 Though much has been made of the controversial subject matter—back street abortion—its main theme is the buried family secret, the ticking time bomb that can lurk underneath even the most stable marriage.
 Much of the film's cumulative power lies in its delineation of a rock solid family suddenly rocked to the core by a revelation that is literally beyond their comprehension: the fact that their beloved, and loving, mother is an abortionist.
 Why, I ask Leigh, does she keep her secret for so long?Leigh wanted to shoot in 35mm but, after being denied by the producers, the film was shot on 16mm film stock.

 Reception

 Box office

 As of 9 April 2006, Vera Drake had grossed $12,941,817 at the box office worldwide, including over $3.7 million in the US.
+As of 29 July 2026, it had grossed $13,267,869 worldwide.